Analog Quantum Simulation of Coupled Electron-Nuclear Dynamics in Molecules: Introduction

 \section{Introduction}

 Light-matter interactions are the source of many phenomena in molecular systems such as vision~\cite{Nature_PAW_2010,ChemRev_GLS_2017,NatChem_SYL_2018}, photosynthesis~\cite{Nature_SFC_2017,Nature_RNG_2017,NatComm_KMB_2016, Science_NMS_2018}, photovoltaics~\cite{Science_BTN_2017, NatPhoton_NSS_2017,NatRevMater_HYS_2017,JACS_QFL_2021}, and photocatalysis~\cite{ChemSocRev_WLD_2019, NatCatal_SYB_2018}.
 In order to apply light-matter interactions to the development of high-functional molecular devices, it is important to understand their underlying mechanisms.
-In principle, the molecular time-dependent Schr\"{o}dinger equation can be exactly solved for a system of electrons and nuclei to simulate molecular dynamics.
-However, it is practically impossible for molecules with more than a few atoms due to the exponential scaling of its computational cost with respect to system size.
+Such interactions often involve nuclear quantum effects that can dramatically alter reaction dynamics relative to classical predictions.
+In principle, the molecular time-dependent Schr\"{o}dinger equation can be exactly solved for systems of electrons and nuclei to simulate molecular dynamics.
+However, such a solution is practically impossible for molecules with more than a few atoms due to the exponential scaling of the computational cost with respect to system size.